NIST Cyber Security Framework SP 800-53

 Once you have selected and tailored the controls from NIST SP 800-53, the next step is to implement them.
 Evaluating the security controls is crucial, and they must be actively enforced and regularly reviewed.

-Start by mapping the controls with a responsible team.
+Turning Plans into Practice — Start by mapping the controls with a responsible team.
 Implement the control using procedures, policies, and technical tools.

 Ensure that you train your staff so that everyone can understand their role in terms of protecting data and systems.

-Once all the controls are in place, use NIST SP 800-53A to assess their effectiveness.
+Assessing Effectiveness — Once all the controls are in place, use NIST SP 800-53A to assess their effectiveness.
 Assessments can include:

+The main goal is to verify whether the controls have been working as intended, and to document possible weaknesses.
 Well-documented assessment maintenance helps in building trust with your regulations and leadership, and further showcases that your security program is more than a mere compliance measure.

 Rightly implementing and timely assessing the controls must be given priority.
 Once your system is ready, it must be formally authorized for use, and then continuously monitored to ensure it stays secure over time.

+What is ATO (Authorization to Operate)?
 Authorization is a formal decision that is ordered by a senior official, most often by a CISO (Chief Information Security Officer).
 It means that they have reviewed your system's overall security posture and have decided that the residual risk is acceptable.

-Once authorized, your job is not over.
+Importance of Continuous Monitoring — Once authorized, your job is not over.
 Systems do evolve, potential threats can change, and vulnerabilities can happen at any time.
 This is why continuous monitoring remains an essential process.

 NIST provides guides for this in SP 800-137, and it focuses on adapting your security posture over time and maintaining situational awareness.